-Before I moved to the area I would have had no idea there were this many places to go fishing in and around Las Vegas!
+Before I moved to the area, I would have had no idea there were this many places to go fishing in and around Las Vegas!
 Here I’ve revealed the 14 Best Spots to fish in sunny Las Vegas.
 Some places are nicer than others, and planning your fishing trip is crucial to your enjoyment.
 There are a few things you should know before fishing in Nevada.

 What You Need to Know Before Fishing In Nevada

 First, you are going to need to plan your trip ahead of time.
-There are a lot of tourist activities that take place on some of the lakes and it can get crowded with people doing all sorts of different things.
+There are a lot of tourist activities that take place on some of the lakes, and it can get crowded with people doing all sorts of different things.
 You can, of course, find boat tours on the more popular bodies of water, but if you like a bit more adventure, you can find some pretty good remote spots as well.

-water for drinking, as you have no idea what’s in the water, always filter your water before drinking it.
+Safety first, you never want to trust the lake water for drinking, as you have no idea what’s in the water, always filter your water before drinking it.
 I would never drink any lake water myself, but a few years ago, I went on a fishing trip with a buddy who thought it was perfectly fine to drink lake water.
 Within a couple of hours, he was sick as a dog!

-The Sawyer SP128 Mini Outdoor Water Filter on Amazon will do the trick and for not much money.
+The Sawyer SP128 Mini Outdoor Water Filter on Amazon will do the trick for not much money.

 Finally, watch out for the currents.
 Some of the lake currents can be tricky.
 The larger lakes can have a calm surface but a wild current underneath, so always be careful when entering any body of water.